-Many of these energy-saving features have been set.
+Many of these energy-saving features have been preset by Toshiba.
 We recommend you leave these features active, allowing your computer to operate at its maximum energy efficiency, so that you can use it for longer periods while traveling.

 Running the computer on battery power